 Which currencies can I hold with the HSBC Global Money Account?

 The Global Money Account allows the account hold to hold balances in 18 popular currencies.
-We’ve added the full list of currencies below.
+I’ve added the full list of currencies below.

 - GBP – pound sterling